 An IRS-compliant mileage report should be timely and record trip information necessary to demonstrate business use.
 This information should include:

-While many businesses have relied on spreadsheets in the past, it has become more standard to use a mileage tracking app.
+While many businesses have relied on spreadsheets in the past, it has become more common to use a mileage-tracking app.
 The process of manually entering trip info can be laborious.
-Using Google Maps or MapQuest to determine mileage is also time consuming.
+Using Google Maps or MapQuest to determine mileage is also time-consuming.
 Automating the process removes a tedious task from employees.

-Utilizing the best mileage tracker app can streamline this process, providing real-time data and insights.
+Using the best mileage tracker app can streamline this process by providing real-time data and insights.
 A well-designed mobile app adds convenience for drivers and facilitates route optimization.
-A good mileage app is also necessary for distinguishing between business use and personal use of the vehicle.
+A good mileage app is also necessary to distinguish between business and personal use of the vehicle.

 The qualities of the best mileage apps include